-6 High-Paying Jobs In Singapore That Don’t Require A Degree
+6 High-Paying Jobs in Singapore That Don’t Require a Degree

 We’ve all come across those numerous instances where lucrative job opportunities chase only degree and masters holders.
-While many Singapore residents are in the knowledge that, owning a degree is not an only-way ticket to making it in life, many are of the conviction that one cannot succeed in life without having gone through college.
+While many Singapore residents are in the knowledge that, owning a degree is not an only way ticket to making it in life, many are of the conviction that one cannot succeed in life without having gone through college.
 They believe that those who attend university land themselves well-rewarding careers.
 Moreover, many blog posts have come out strongly to agree with this popular traditional and societal thinking that degree holders have a more precious chance of getting high paying jobs than their high school level counterparts.

 However, the modern market no longer pays attention to degree holders, but the skilled.
-In fact, there is a wide range of top-notch opportunities for those who didn’t attend college though require some specialized training.
+In fact, there is a wide range of top-notch opportunities for those who didn’t attend college though they require some specialized training.
 Just like how the career you choose determines the average monthly income you will receive, what a non-degree holder decides to do determines whether the job is a great income generator or not.
-Here are the seven jobs that don’t require degree in Singapore that you probably didn’t know pays so well.
+Here are the seven jobs that don’t require a degree in Singapore that you probably didn’t know pays so well.

 Becoming a millionaire as a property agent in Singapore is no longer breaking news.
 You can easily walk away with a commission of not less than $1 million, and no one will write a report about it.
 The current property market has steadily gone up, and 2018 mainly might be a good year for property agents.

-It is apparent that you don’t need a degree to be a property agent, at least not in Singapore where many people are investing in real estates.
+It is apparent that you don’t need a degree to be a property agent, at least not in Singapore where many people are investing in real estate.
 To become a property agent, the only document you might be required to begin working is a certificate from CEA.

 However, the job isn’t a walkover as many might think and requires you to have various exceptional communication skills, excellent digital marketer, photographer, and copywriter.
 You also need to have high-profile social friends who can help you drive sales into prospective clients.
 That is why you need to think twice before quitting your nursing career to become a property agent.

 Many people especially millennials of between 20 -35 years have cars.
-They help reduce the transport expenses.
-Not many people look at it as a decent job, and for this reason, there was a labor crunch in 2015 where the workshops witnessed a shortage of mechanics.
+They help reduce transport expenses.
+Not many people look at it as a decent job, and for this reason, there was a labour crunch in 2015 where the workshops witnessed a shortage of mechanics.
 Cars require quality servicing now and then and sometimes may need repairs or replacement of some car parts.
 All this is done by the auto technicians available in various automotive companies.

 Becoming an automotive mechanic requires you no certificates but some special skills which can be acquired after three to six-months training.
 You can begin as a newbie mechanic, and your mentor becomes the senior mechanic and eventually the manager which could easily earn him a clean $5,000 a month.
 Your career progression also does not end there; you’re exposed to high -paying clients who may require personal attention.